CodexUse updates and installers: what to expect

 Why is a restart required?

-CodexUse bundles the Codex CLI and background services.
-Restarting ensures the new build and CLI are loaded together.
+CodexUse updates the desktop shell and local background services together.
+Restarting ensures the new build and bundled runtime pieces start from a clean state.
 You choose when to restart.

 Does the updater change my profiles or chats?